 What We Don’t Love: Messy cleanup, some parts are flimsy

-The grilling area is pretty sizable for a portable grill—285 square inches—so there’s enough space to grill for a few people.
+The grilling area is pretty sizable for a portable grill—285 square inches—so there’s enough space to grill up some chicken nachos for a few people.
 It has two sliding side tables for meal prep, and an interchangeable cooktop, so you can swap out the grill for either a griddle or a stove grate.

-Reviewers’ main complaint was the water pan, designed to sit under the cooktop and around the burners to catch any grease or other messes that drop through the grates, is messy to clean.
+Reviewers’ main complaint was that the water pan, designed to sit under the cooktop and around the burners to catch any grease or other messes that drop through the grates, is messy to clean.
 But, several reviewers do offer solutions on what works best for them.
 Other users have commented some parts of the grill are flimsy.

 Material: Blend | Dimensions: 30.25 x 19.2 x 16.1 inches | Weight: 52.6 pounds | Number of Burners: 3 | Cooking Surface Area: 285 square inches | BTUs: 20,000

-What We Love: Infrared burners help retain moisture, use less propane, versatility, compact and lightweight, affordable
+What We Love: Infrared burners help retain moisture and use less propane, versatile, compact, lightweight

-What We Don’t Love: Small grilling space, doesn’t cook low temperatures well and assembly could be better
+What We Don’t Love: Small grilling space, doesn’t cook low temperatures well, assembly could be better

-With names like ‘inferno,’ and ‘magma,’ it’s easy to be intimidated by these grills, but don’t be.
-What’s great about the Char-Broil The Big Easy is that, as the name suggests, it’s capable of smoking, grilling, and roasting, and that versatility earns major points with us.
+What’s great about the Char-Broil The Big Easy is that it’s capable of smoking, grilling, and roasting, and that versatility earns major points with us.
 Whole turkeys and racks of ribs can fit in the roaster basket, and there’s a smoker box to fill with wood chips for added smoke flavor.

 The grill grate gives you 180 square inches of grill space and works for steaks, burgers, chicken, and side dishes, which may not be enough space if feeding a crowd.
 It’s also compact and very lightweight at under 25 pounds.
 Some users say it is not that easy to assemble, and it may be challenging to maintain low temperatures.

 Material: Steel | Dimensions: 23.1 x 23.4 x 36.2 inches | Weight: 22.7 pounds | Number of Burners: 1 | Cooking Surface Area: 180 square inches | BTUs: 20,000